-4. THE INTERFRAME FACTOR IF
+3. THE INTERFRAME FACTOR IF

-In table 1, we may appreciate an improvement that increases gradually iteration by iteration.
+In Fig.1, we may appreciate an improvement that increases gradually iteration by iteration.
 Most part of noise reduction is obtained after processing two iterations.
-Third-order cumulants obtain an appreciable noise suppression (about 2dB in Cepstrum distance) after first iteration (see Table 1.b) and then this speech modelling is enhanced enough (Cepstrum distance decreases 3.5dB) in the second iteration because it estimates Wiener filter from a cleaner speech signal.
+Third-order cumulants obtain an appreciable noise suppression (about 2dB in Cepstrum distance) after first iteration (see Fig.2) and then this speech modelling is enhanced enough (Cepstrum distance decreases 3.5dB) in the second iteration because it estimates Wiener filter from a cleaner speech signal.
 At first iteration, speech AR modelling is computed from noisy signal without any initial information about the features of speech signal corresponding to the current frame.
-However, we know some information of the current speech frame by considering that speech signal features don't vary a lot between two consecutive overlapped frames.
+However, we know some information of the current speech frame by considering that vocal tract features don't vary a lot between two consecutive overlapped frames.
 Therefore, we propose to obtain the first iteration AR coefficients as a combination between current frame AR estimation and previous frame AR coefficients.
-Thus, we dessign the non-causal Wiener filter, corresponding to first iteration, as a linear combination of coefficients a_k , belonging to two consecutive frames, calculated as follows:
+Thus, we dessign the noncausal Wiener filter, corresponding to first iteration, as a linear combination of coefficients ak, belonging to two consecutive frames, calculated as follows:

-$$A{k}(n,1) = IF \cdot a{k}(n,1) + (1 - IF) \cdot a{k}(n-1,PFI)$$ (4) $0 \le k \le P : 1 \le PFI \le MAXITER : 0 \le IF \le 1$ where n is the current frame, PFI is the Previous Frame Iteration that we consider to help first iteration of the current frame and IF is the Interframe Factor.
+$$A_k(n,1) = IF \cdot a_k(n,1) + (1 - IF) \cdot a_k(n-1,PFI)$$ (3) $0 \le k \le P; 1 \le PFI \le MAXITER; 0 \le IF \le 1$ where n is the current frame, PFI is the Previous Frame Iteration that we consider to help first iteration of the current frame and IF is the Interframe Factor.
 We write a_k when coefficients are estimated directly from a noisy speech frame and we note capital letter A_k when coefficients are coming from a linear combination of a_k .
 At the beginning of every speech activity we set parameter IF=1 because information of last speech frame is not related to the current speech frame.
 Wiener filter dessigns corresponding to the remaining iterations of the algorithm are estimated over a cleaner speech signal coming from Wiener filtering Output of previous iteration of the same frame: